 The Red Sox believe their franchise was cursed after trading Babe Ruth to the Yankees for $125,000 in 1920.
 It took them 86 years to end the ‘Curse of the Bambino’ when the Red Sox famously came from 3-0 down to beat the Yankees in the American League Championship Series that enabled them to contest the World Series.

 With momentum on their side, Boston swept the Cardinals 4-0 in what turned out to be the first of four titles this century.
 The Celtics and Bruins share the same TD Garden venue and they have each won titles.
 The Celtics were NBA champions in 2008 while the Bruins were Stanley Cup winners three years later.

+Los Angeles will hope the Rams' success can inspire other LA teams to return to greatness.
 In 2020, when sport was decimated by Covid-19, Los Angeles claimed two of the four titles on offer.
 The Lakers, led by LeBron James won the NBA Finals by beating the Miami Heat 4-2.

 Across the city, the Dodgers took care of business beating the Tampa Bay Rays by the same score.
 It was the second time the Lakers and Dodgers were crowned champions in the same year having done so in 1988.